raspberrypilearning/turtle-tracker/README.md

 # turtle-tracker

-This project is inspired by the work of [The Shuttleworth Foundation](https://shuttleworthfoundation.org)
+This project was created with the kind support and inspiration of the [The Shuttleworth Foundation](https://shuttleworthfoundation.org).

 ![turtle-tracker](banner.png)